Bob Backlund: Managing The Sultan (1996–1997)

-The angle of Backlund's campaign was quietly dropped before it reached a conclusion, and on September 9, 1996, on Raw Championship Friday he announced a partnership with his old nemesis, The Iron Sheik to co-manage his new mystery charge.
+On September 9, 1996, on Raw Championship Friday, Backlund announced a partnership with his old nemesis, The Iron Sheik to co-manage his new mystery charge.
 On the September 9 edition of RAW the wrestler was revealed as The Sultan in the WWF.
 Backlund would accompany the Sultan to various matches for the remainder of 1996.

 Backlund continued to guide his protege as 1997 began.
 On the March 10, 1997 episode of Monday Night Raw, he declared that The Sultan would defeat Rocky Maivia and attain the Intercontinental title at the upcoming WrestleMania 13.
 Rocky however was victorious at the PPV; after the match The Sultan, The Iron Shiek, and Backlund attacked Miavia until the latter's father Rocky Johnson came to his son's aid.
 Backlund's final appearance in his second WWF run came at In Your House 14: Revenge of the 'Taker on April 20, 1997, where he managed The Sultan in his win over Flash Funk.